elitelinux/glpi-smartcities/README.md

 Seriously.
 What is a Smart City?
 ================================
-According to wikipedia this is a smart city: See link http://en.wikipedia.org/wiki/Smart_city From another perspective academic a Smart City is one city where their services and products are aimed at improving the quality of life of its inhabitants, increase their welfare and security, economic prosperity through the use of best practices and standards, assuming e implementing a model of technocratic government.
+According to wikipedia this is a smart city: See link http://en.wikipedia.org/wiki/Smart_city From another perspective academic a Smart City is one city where their services and products are aimed at improving the quality of life of its habitants, increase their welfare and security, economic prosperity through the use of best practices and standards, assuming e implementing a model of technocratic government.
 In that city, the use of comparative advantages is done to achieve various surplus needed to generate the necessary human capital and sustain investments in diverse areas needed and involve becoming a Smart City.

 Easy right? and this is just the beginning.